rundeck/docs/docs/learning/tutorial/creatingnodes.md

 1. Click the **Nodes** entry in the Project Menu
 1. Enter `.*` in the filter and click Search. <br>_(if the node doesn't show up right away wait a few seconds and try again)_

-Next let’s test our nodes using the an ad-hoc [Command](/learning/tutorial/commands.md).
+Next let’s test our nodes using an ad-hoc [Command](/learning/tutorial/commands.md).